The names Guckenbiehl, Guggenbühl etc. in the Palatinate

 Christian Guckenbühler earned his living as master of the "Bataverknechte".
 This term refers to the men that cut down trees and transported them to Holland where they were used for building ships.
 Even then (and up to now) oaks from the Palatinate forest were famous for their consistence.
 According to [Albert 1952] and [Albert 1969] the city of Kaiserslautern sold a huge number of oak logs from an area north of Kaiserslautern to the wood merchants Bartholomae and von der Wahl from Wesel.
 Those logs were called "Holländereichen", meaning something like "oaks for Holland".
 After the trees had been cut down, wagoners like Christian Hector transported them to a place on a plateau west of the Lauter called "Ritschhof" or "Rütschhof", meaning something like "sliding site" in the local dialect.
 For from here the logs were slid down into the creek and then drove down the Lauter, the Glan and the Nahe to the Rhine where they were tied up to large rafts that went down the rhine to the shipyards of Holland.

 According to [Albert 1952] the loggers and drovers had a small house near the Ritschhof, today the place of Forsthaus Hahnbrunn (Photo).
 The last sale of woods was in 1742.
-Afterwards Christian Guckenbühler seemed to have difficulties to earn his living; for in September 1747 he was granted support by the city council.[7]
+Afterwards Christian Guckenbühler seemed to have difficulties to earn his living; for in September 1747 he was granted support by the city council.
 The corresponding record calls him an old man.
-And, as said before, city records from 1749 refer to his wife as a widow.
+In 1750 the book of municipal accounts of Kaiserslautern calls his wife a widow who cannot pay the rent for the meadows in "Pfenn-Bruch" (see figure).
+This fen and the corresponding creek "Pfenn-Bach" was probably situated in the area of today's Kaiserslautern Gartenschau.

 Links: